oxideai/mlx-rs/mlx-rs/README.md

 </div>

+## Documentation

+Due to known limitation of docsrs, we are hosting the documentation on github pages [here](https://oxideai.github.io/mlx-rs/mlx_rs/).

 ## Features

 MLX is an array framework for machine learning on Apple Silicon. mlx-rs provides Rust bindings for MLX, allowing you to use MLX in your Rust projects.